Lansing, Iowa: Infrastructure

+Passenger train service was provided to Lansing throughout its early history.
+Trains ran from La Crosse along the west bank of the Mississippi River through Lansing to Dubuque.
+This service gradually decreased in the first half of the twentieth century and was discontinued on June 8, 1951.

 Lansing is served by Iowa Highway 9, which terminates on the Black Hawk Bridge leading to Wisconsin.
 Beginning in 2017, the Iowa Department of Transportation revealed plans to replace the Black Hawk Bridge with construction beginning in 2024.
+The Black Hawk Bridge was imploded on December 20, 2025.